sergiocollado/potpourri/Notes_on_Linux/Notes_on_linux_kernel_modules.md

    In case the files are not pressent in the directory passsed to `M=`, the compiling will stop with an error.
 If the files are present the source file is compiled to a modulename.", and "modulename.mod.c" is created which is compiled to "modulename.mod.o"

-  The modulename.mod.c is a file that basically contains the information about th emodule (Version information etc)
+  The `modulename.mod.c` is a file that basically contains the information about th emodule (Version information etc)

-  The mdoulename.o and the modulename.mod.o are linekd together by modpost in the next stage to create the "modulename.ko"
+  The `modulename.o` and the `modulename.mod.o` are linked together by `modpost` in the next stage to create the `modulename.ko`

-  The file "module.symvers" will contain any of the external symobls that is defined in your module and not present in the module.symvers of the kernel.
+  The file `module.symvers` will contain any of the external symobls that is defined in your module and not present in the `module.symvers` of the kernel.

-  The file "modules.order" is used in case several modules are compiled together, it will list out th eorder in which the compiilation and createion of .ko is done.
+  The file `modules.order` is used in case several modules are compiled together, it will list out the order in which the compilation and creation of .ko is done.

  ### Printk